shippableSamples/deploy-kubernetes-runsh-kubectl/README.md

 A simple Node JS application with unit tests and coverage reports using mocha and istanbul.

 This repo demonstrates the following features:
+* Set up serverless CI, i.e. on Shippable-provided infrastructure
+* Set up CD pipelines for a Kubernetes cluster running on Amazon EC2
+* Perform CI tests
-* Perform a docker build after CI tests pass, then push image to Docker Hub
+* Perform docker build and push image to Docker Hub
-* Upon successful push to Docker Hub, automatically deploy image to a TEST environment in a Kubernetes cluster running on Amazon EC2
+* Automatically deploy image to TEST environment
-* Manual deployment (i.e. user initiated, instead of automatic)
+* Manually deploy image to PROD environment
-* Deployments using `kubectl` CLI via Shippable's `runSh` job type (for declarative deploy job, see [this sample project](https://github.com/shippableSamples/node-build-push-docker-hub-deploy-kubernetes)
+* Set up runSh job type in Shippable using `kubectl` CLI (for declarative deploy job, see [this sample project](https://github.com/shippableSamples/node-build-push-docker-hub-deploy-kubernetes))

 ## Run CI for this repo on Shippable
 * Fork this repo into your source code account (e.g. GitHub)